sigstore/docs/content/en/cosign/overview.md

 ### Other Formats
 Cosign is useful not only for blobs, containers, and container-related artifacts; it can also be used for other file types.

-To learn how to sign SBOMs, WASM modules, Tekton bundles and more, review Signing Other Types.
-For basic blobs, review Working with Blobs.
+To learn how to sign SBOMs, WASM modules, Tekton bundles and more, review [Signing Other Types](https://docs.sigstore.dev/cosign/other_types/).
+For more information about blobs, review [Working with Blobs](https://docs.sigstore.dev/cosign/working_with_blobs/).

 ### SCM Integration
 Cosign integrates natively with source code management (SCM) systems like GitHub and GitLab.
 You can use the official [GitHub Actions Cosign installer](https://github.com/marketplace/actions/cosign-installer) or use cosign to generate and work safely with [SCM secrets](https://docs.sigstore.dev/cosign/git_support/) with native API integration.